Loading...

 So, how did you do?
 Well, Izzy is correct, and we can see that because it's been represented on a number line.

-Now, we know that 13 times three or 13 groups of three is 39.
+Now, we know that 13 x 3, or 13 groups of 3, is 39.

-So if you said that you do agree, you are correct, well done.
+So, if you said that you do agree, you are correct, well done.

 Now, did you know you can compare adjacent multiples using knowledge of groups?
 Let's have a look.

-Now, we've got four groups of three.
+Now we've got 4 groups of 3.

-So here we've got four groups of three, which is four times three, and two groups of three, which is two times three.
+So, here we've got 4 groups of 3, which is 4 x 3, and 2 groups of 3, which is 2 x 3.

 Now, you can also compare mixed operation expressions.

-So here we've got three times three add three, which is equal to 12.
+So, here we've got 3 x 3 + 3 which is equal to 12.

 Hmm, which is greater?
 It's very easy to see this because we've represented this using an array.